kacpi52/farmacy_api/README.md

 ### Running Project

 #### Create admin user via  IAM Center
-Log as root user and create user via IAM Center , then use credentials for aws cli authentication
+Log as root user and create user via IAM Center , then use credentials for aws cli authentication, you also have to manually create hosted zone in Route53.

 #### AWS CLI Authentication